CICCIOSGAMINO/arduino_TRE/3G_HUAWEI_E220/README.md

 Now that the wvdial 'Dial E220' is setted on ppp0 interface, launch the interface :

     wvdial E220                 // launch the E220 interface on ppp0

+### Set the Interface
+To set the interfaces go to the interfaces file in **/etc/network/interfaces** and if you need set the params for the ppp0 (peer-to-peer) interface like all the others interfaces :

+    # ppp0 interface (peer-to-peer)
+    auto ppp0
+    iface ppp0 inet wvdial
+    provider E220-WIND

 ### Check the ppp0
 Check the interface ppp0 just setted on Huawei E220 modem with the ifconfig command: